 By Jodi Smith, LCSW, RPT-S at “Play is Powerful”

-Supplies: Toy boat, paper boat, paper mache boat, box with a boat drawn on it, etc.
+Supplies: Toy boat, paper boat, paper mache boat, a box with a boat drawn on it, etc.

 Treasure Chest Termination Activity

 Supplies: Treasure box (Michaels Crafts has wooden “treasure” boxes that are cheap and easy to decorate.
 A link to directions on how to make a paper one can be found here; Stick-on plastic jewels (found at crafts stores, oriental trading co., etc.); Small note cards (cut to fit the box); Pen.

 Directions: First, have your client decorate a treasure chest.
 Then stick a jewel to each card as your client writes down the “task” that is assigned to that specific color (see below).
 On the back of the card, they include a specific example of how what they identified has helped them in the past and/or how it will help them in the future.
 Below are examples of possible color codes, but you should change them to meet your client’s specific age and needs.
 In the end, the chest will be full with a stack of jeweled cards.